 - Staff may not disclose information regarding the Islands Trust that they are not authorized to disclose.

-- Islands Trust employees or contractors can share, like, re-post or re-Tweet positive content that members of the public or other agencies have shared on their respective channels, and that relate to projects with which Islands Trust is associated.
+- Islands Trust employees or contractors can share, like, re-post or re-Tweet positive content that members of the public or other agencies have shared on their respective channels, and that relates to projects with which Islands Trust is associated.

 Personal use of Social Media by Trustees, Staff and Contractors